Cache hierarchy: Banked versus unified

 In a banked cache, the cache is divided into a cache dedicated to instruction storage and a cache dedicated to data.
 In contrast, a unified cache contains both the instructions and data in the same cache.
 During a process, the L1 cache (or most upper-level cache in relation to its connection to the processor) is accessed by the processor to retrieve both instructions and data.
 Requiring both actions to be implemented at the same time requires multiple ports and more access time in a unified cache.
 Having multiple ports requires additional hardware and wiring, leading to a significant structure between the caches and processing units.
 To avoid this, the L1 cache is often organized as a banked cache which results in fewer ports, less hardware, and generally lower access times.

-Modern processors have split caches, and in systems with multilevel caches higher level caches may be unified while lower levels split.
+Modern processors have split caches, and in systems with multilevel caches lower level caches may be unified while higher levels split.